 You will need to go to the driving range and work this out and figure out exactly where your front foot needs to be in order for this to work for you.
 Just hit a few balls adjusting your foot in out and further out, until you find what works best for you.
 This adjustment will help to add distance.

-The next major golf tip would be to take your club back and make as wide an arc as possible on your backswing, all the way to the top.
+For the more advanced players, the next major golf tip would be to take your club back and make as wide an arc as possible on your backswing, all the way to the top.
 This will create more centrifugal force and clubhead speed through the ball.

 Don’t misunderstand me here, swing within yourself and maintain your center of gravity.
 Keep your spine angle upright and head fairly straight and swing your arms and torso around, keeping your eye on the ball at all times.
 I want you to make a complete shoulder turn as possible and make a slower and longer swing.